 3. It is not clear how the 'best' n points are selected during the Phase Correlation step.
 Can the authors please clarify the process of the algorithm?

 Ideally, the phase correlation algorithm produces a phase correlation matrix (PCM) with a single intensity peak, whose location corresponds to the shift vector between the two input images.
 However, in real images with noise and repetitive structures, the PCM might contain multiple peaks.
-Furthermore, due to the circular nature of the Fourier shift theorem, each peak might correspond to 2^number of dimensions actual shifts.
+Furthermore, due to the circular nature of the Fourier shift theorem, each peak might correspond to 2^(number of dimensions) actual shifts.
 In our implementation, we therefore check the n peaks (subpixel-localized local maxima) of highest intensity and validate each possible shift by calculating the cross correlation of the shifted images.
 The final result is the shift yielding the highest cross correlation.

 The procedure is explained under Pairwise Stitching using Fourier-based Phase Correlation in the online methods as well as in the BigStitcher documentation on the ImageJ wiki: https://imagej.net/BigStitcher_Advanced_stitching#Advanced_phase_correlation